Numite/musicProject/README.rst

 * V1.4
     1. Added status of what the bot is playing.
+    #.
+Minor Bugfixes
+    #.
+Fixed major issue with node causing the bot to crash repeatedly

 * V1.3.5
     1. Fixed issue where bot crashed during loading of playlist with removed/blocked/missing content.

 * V1.3
-    1. Added timer to restart function and .then() nesting to ensure execution order
+    1. Added timer to restart function and nesting to ensure execution order

 * V1.2
     1. Added a skiped-songs queue so that a mistake skip can be undone